Photographer: Christiaan de Groot from Zuid Holland, Netherlands

 Latest Contest Results - Q1 2016

 The Wedding Photojournalist Association is pleased to announce the results of the Fourth Quarter WPJA Photography Competition.
 Join us as we congratulate all the winners.

-The 2012 Q4 Contest showcases the wedding photojournalism of WPJA members from the fourth quarter of the 2012 year in 18 categories, with over 22,000 entries in this one contest alone.
+The 2013 Q4 Contest showcases the wedding photojournalism of WPJA members from the final quarter of the 2013 year in 17 categories, with about 23,000 entries in this contest.

 Every year WPJA hosts the largest wedding photography competitions in the world judged by panels of award-winning photojournalists.
 Competitions, which are held quarterly and open only to WPJA members, are part of the association’s commitment to upholding the highest standards in wedding photojournalism.
 Membership in WPJA requires rigorous standards in technical skill, aesthetics and best business practices.